Stacked Intelligent Metasurfaces for Task-Oriented Semantic Communications: SIM-aided EMNN for Semantic Encoding

-In this subsection, we aim to train the transmission coefficients, including the amplitude vectors $\{\mathbf{a}^{1}, \mathbf{a}^{2}, \ldots, \mathbf{a}^{L}\}$ and phase vectors $\{\bm{\phi}^{1}, \bm{\phi}^{2}, \ldots, \bm{\phi}^{L}\}$, of the SIM for minimizing the total loss function over all image samples in the dataset.
-The training process mainly includes six steps: \begin{enumerate} \item Initialize the transmission coefficients of the SIM, where $a^{l}_{n}$ and $\phi^{l}_{n}$, $n \in \mathcal{N}$, $l\in\mathcal{L}/\{0\}$ obey the uniform distribution of $ \mathcal{U}\left[0, 1\right )$ and $ \mathcal{U}\left[ 0, 2\pi \right )$ respectively. \item Extract $B$ samples from the image dataset to create a mini-batch, and preprocess each image to match the size of the source encoding layer. \item For each image in the mini-batch, generate a set of received signal samples according to (5). \item Calculate the loss function $\mathcal{L}_{\mathrm{CE}}$ according to \eqref{Eq8} for each image in the mini-batch and add them up to obtain the total loss function over the mini-batch, denoted by $\mathcal{L}_{\text{total}}$. \item Use the Adam optimization algorithm \cite{Kingma2014AdamAM} to iteratively update the transmission coefficients of the SIM.
+In this subsection, we aim to train the transmission coefficients, including the amplitude vectors $\{\mathbf{a}^{1}, \mathbf{a}^{2}, \ldots, \mathbf{a}^{L}\}$ and phase vectors $\{\bm{\phi}^{1}, \bm{\phi}^{2}, \ldots, \bm{\phi}^{L}\}$, of the SIM for minimizing the total loss function of all image samples in the dataset\footnote{For discrete phase shifts, one can optimize the SIM-aided EMNN using an alternating optimization approach \cite{hassan2024efficient}.}.
+The training process mainly includes six steps: \begin{enumerate} \item Initialize the transmission coefficients of the SIM, where $a^{l}_{n}$ and $\phi^{l}_{n}$, $n \in \mathcal{N}$, $l\in\mathcal{L}/\{0\}$ obey the uniform distribution of $ \mathcal{U}\left[0, 1\right )$ and $ \mathcal{U}\left[ 0, 2\pi \right )$ respectively. \item Extract $B$ samples from the image dataset to create a mini-batch and preprocess each image to match the size of the source encoding layer. \item For each image in the mini-batch, generate a set of received signal samples according to (5). \item Calculate the loss function $\mathcal{L}_{\mathrm{CE}}$ according to \eqref{Eq8} for each image in the mini-batch and add them up to obtain the total loss function over the mini-batch, denoted by $\mathcal{L}_{\text{total}}$. \item Use the Adam optimization algorithm \cite{Kingma2014AdamAM} to iteratively update the transmission coefficients of the SIM.
 It is worth mentioning that both parameters $\mathbf{a}^{l}$ and $\bm{\phi}^{l}$ are updated simultaneously. \item At each iteration, project the SIM transmission coefficients to the feasible set by applying the MinMaxScaler normalization method \cite{SINGH2020105524Investigating}. \end{enumerate}